Vaishnavi-M-Patil/Terraform/README.md

 - You must manually write the configuration to match the imported resource.
 - You can only import one resource at a time (but automation scripts can help).
 - If the .tf configuration doesn't match the actual resource, Terraform may try to change or recreate it.

+## Why is Terraform State Locking important?-
+It prevents Terraform state file(terraform.tfstate) from accidental updates by putting a lock on file so that the current update can be finished before processing the new change.
+The feature of Terraform state locking is supported by AWS S3 and DynamoDB.